DataDog/documentation/content/log/explore.md

 All search parameters are contained in the url, so it is very simple to share your view.

 ### Search syntax
-A query is broken up into terms and operators.
+A query is composed of terms and operators.

 There are two types of terms: